jvalanen/nopeustesti/README.md

 ## Customization

-Button order and colors can be set by modifying the `GameButtonColor` enum.
+Button order, colors and quantity can be set by modifying the `GameButtonColor` enum.
+Although `GameButton.css` needs to be adjusted separately to support different colors and quantities.

 Initial speed and acceleration speed can be modified with `INITIAL_TICK_INTERVAL` and `SPEED_UP_INTERVAL`